The New Drivers' Law

-The Law provides that if new drivers have 6 or more penalty points endorsed i.e. within 24 months of passing the test that their licences will be automatically revoked by the DVLA.
+The Law provides that if new drivers have 6 or more penalty points endorsed for offences committed within 24 months of passing their tests that their licences will be automatically revoked by the DVLA.
 This means that both the theory and the driving test would have to be taken again.
 Therefore, the motorist would have to do without a licence for an indefinite period possibly lasting many months.

 Many motorists simply cannot afford to lose their licences.
 For some loss of licence would mean loss of a job with all that that entails for partner and children.
 Gary, our client, found himself in this position.
 He was employed to do maintenance work on the railways.
 Over several years he had worked his way up into a supervisory role which meant he had to have a driving licence as he could only get to and from work late at night or at weekends when trains weren’t running.

 Gary was due to be sentenced for a speeding offence which would normally mean, because of the extent by which he had exceeded the limit, that he would have 6 penalty points endorsed.
 He was advised that the sentencing guidelines meant that the court would not normally impose any other sentence than endorsing his licence with 6 penalty points but that it might be possible to persuade the court to consider either imposing fewer than 6 points or even disqualifying him from driving for a short period instead (which would mean that he could drive immediately after the end of the ban without having to take his test again).
 Either solution would have meant that Gary ‘s licence would not be revoked.
 But this would depend on the court interpreting the sentencing guidelines in a way that they normally would not be prepared to do.